lupyuen/lupyuen.github.io/src/riscv.md

   (Why?
 What if NuttX is started by the U-Boot Bootloader?)

-Now we dive into the NuttX Boot Code...
+Now we head into the NuttX Boot Code...

 ![RISC-V Boot Code for Apache NuttX RTOS](https://lupyuen.github.io/images/riscv-code.png)